airframesio/data/README.md

 Shoot us a note to let us know that you're using it at [licensing@airframes.io](mailto:licensing@airframes.io) so that we can tell others about your cool project, or update you if there are going to be significant changes to the structure of data.

-If you find these resources useful, you may also consider [contributing to our data project funds](https://buy.stripe.com/aEU5m42QLdWI67mcMP).
+If you find these resources useful, you may also consider a [non-commercial contribution to our data project funds](https://buy.stripe.com/aEU5m42QLdWI67mcMP).
 This is optional for non-commercial uses, but thank you for any contributions.

 # Non-Commercial Significant Contributor License

 As a thank you to meaningful contributions, any significant contributor may use the data in their projects without attribution for non-commercial purposes.
-A significant contributor is classified by meaningful data file submissions or a minimum of $250 annual payment.
+A significant contributor is classified by meaningful data file submissions or a minimum of $250 annual [non-commercial contribution to our data project funds](https://buy.stripe.com/aEU5m42QLdWI67mcMP).

 # Commercial License